-Anthony Bourdain is an American chef, author and television personality best known for his 2000 book Kitchen Confidential: Adventures in the Culinary Underbelly, and as the host of Travel Channel's culinary and cultural adventure programs Anthony Bourdain: No Reservations and The Layover.
+Anthony Bourdain was an American chef, author and television personality best known for his 2000 book Kitchen Confidential: Adventures in the Culinary Underbelly, and as the host of Travel Channel's culinary and cultural adventure programs Anthony Bourdain: No Reservations and The Layover.

 Bourdain was born in New York City in 1956.
 He studied at Vassar College and graduated from the Culinary Institute of America before running kitchens at New York City's Supper Club, One Fifth Avenue, and Sullivan's.